Thought dump

 Bearded dragons require a specific diet in order to maintain optimal health and longevity, such as raw foods that provide essential nutrients such as Savoy, Bok Choy, Napa and Kale cabbages, which contain calcium, oxalates and vitamins C as well as moderate levels of goitrogens.

-Be sure to thoroughly wash cabbage before feeding it to your beardie dragon, and remove the stalks as these can be difficult for beardies to consume and could potentially cause choking.
+dragon, and remove the stalks as these can be difficult for beardies to consume and could potentially cause choking.
 Chopping it into small pieces and mixing with other vegetables will ensure your beardie receives adequate nutrition.

 It is low in sugar